KremlinCardinal/TheWebDeveloperBootcamp/README.md

 # TheWebDeveloperBootcamp
-Written code as part of the lessons in The Web Developer Bootcamp by Colt Steele on Udemy
+This repository contains code written by me as part of the completing the lessons in The Web Developer Bootcamp by Colt Steele on Udemy.